 - Criminal Penalties for Misdemeanor or Felony Offenses

-- Working with a Qualified Criminal Defense Lawyer in Franklin County
+- Working with a Qualified Criminal Defense Lawyer in Hamilton County

 Of the many different charges that can stem from a traffic stop for drunk or drugged driving in the Buckeye State, the following are some of the most common: